matthewlong29/PareAndFlourish_Site/_posts/2017-08-13-three-ways-a-conference-benefits-you.md

 image:
   teaser: three-ways-a-conference-benefits-you.jpg
   feature: three-ways-a-conference-benefits-you.jpg
-  alt: "Three Ways a Conference Benefits You"

 tags: Networking, Conferences, Advantages of a Conference, Why Attend a Conference

-comments: true
 ---

 Only one thing can ruin the outcome of a conference: your mindset.
 You could attend the best-planned event of the year with a sour attitude and come out empty handed.
 On the flip side, you could reap the benefits of such an experience.